thaibirding.com by Nick Upton

 Baer's Pochard is a critically endangered bird with an estimated world population between 150-700 mature individuals (IUCN Red List, March 2020) and declining rapidly so it is a species that most birders want to try and see any time there is a chance to.
 This bird had been present at this site for several weeks but not recorded for around ten days so we were very pleased that it was still hanging around.
 In the good light that we had the bottle-green head and chestnut breast was very bright as it preened itself although it should be said that this is a species that is highly elevated in interest due to its rarity.
 If Baer's Pochard was common it is highly likely that on plumage alone it would not excite birders as much as it does.

 We spent a little time further along the lake but due to the drought much of the habitat was completely dry.
-We did see some Oriental pratincoles, a couple of Bee-eaters and a pair of very showy Striated Swallows although a calling Black-faced Bunting did not show itself more than just a brief flight view.
+We did see some Oriental Pratincoles, a couple of Bee-eaters and a pair of very showy Striated Swallows although a calling Black-faced Bunting did not show itself more than just a brief flight view.
 With a long journey ahead of us we decided it was time to leave, happy that we had had a very successful day.

 Doi Inthanon